Five steps to securing your identity infrastructure

 Provisioning is the processes of creating an identity in a target system based on certain conditions.
 De-provisioning is the process of removing the identity from the target system, when conditions are no longer met.
 Synchronization is the process of keeping the provisioned object, up to date, so that the source object and target object are similar.

-- Provisioning from an external non-directory authoritative system of record to Azure AD, via HR-driven provisioning
+- Provisioning from an external non-directory authoritative system of record to Microsoft Entra ID, via HR-driven provisioning

-- Provisioning from Azure AD to applications, via App provisioning
+- Provisioning from Microsoft Entra ID to applications, via App provisioning

-- Provisioning between Azure AD and Active Directory domain services, via inter-directory provisioning
+- Provisioning between Microsoft Entra ID and Active Directory Domain Services, via inter-directory provisioning

-Find out more here: What is provisioning with Azure Active Directory?
+Find out more here: What is provisioning with Microsoft Entra ID?

 There are many aspects to a secure Identity infrastructure, but this five-step checklist will help you quickly accomplish a safer and secure identity infrastructure: